Tag Archives: financing

 Loan Term

-The length of the loan term can influence the interest rate you’re offered, especially for used cars.
+The length of the loan term can influence the loan you’re offered, especially for used cars.
 Shorter loan terms, such as 36 or 48 months, often come with lower interest rates because the lender’s risk exposure is minimized.
 Longer loan terms, on the other hand, may have higher interest rates due to the increased likelihood of the car’s value depreciating significantly during the loan period.

 Credit Score